top of page

 Prepare and File Comments

-The proposed Duration of Status rule offers a 30-day comment period ending on September 29, 2025.
+The proposed rule offers a 30-day comment period ending on October 24, 2025.
 Comments must be filed by then.
 All are welcome to comment, not only U.S. citizens.
-Comments can be filed in two ways:
+Comments can be filed here:

 Below is a list of potential comments for you to cut-and-paste into a set of comments from you and your organization.
-Ideally, your comments will reflect you and your organization’s experience with international students and J-visa exchange visitors.
+Ideally, your comments will reflect you and your organization’s experience, and how the rule is expected to impact your organization and stakeholders.

 How to Get Involved